paul-mccormack/BicepDeploymentStacks/README.md

 ![Managed Resources](https://github.com/paul-mccormack/BicepDeploymentStacks/blob/main/images/managedRoleAssignment.jpg)

 The role assignment is listed as a managed resource.
 Meaning if this stack is deleted both the Policy assignment and the role assignment will be cleaned up in one action.

+It is unfortunate I couldn't make use of a deny assignment.
+One scenario where they could be useful would be deploying a budget to a Subscription or Resource Group where other users need to have owner access.
+The budget could be deployed to the Subscription or Resource Group scope as a stack to a parent Management Group with a deny assignment preventing the resource owner having the ability to remove the budget.
+Making deployment stacks a great addition to the Governance toolset.